 Click on this, search for Webhooks and click on Receive a web request.

 Type in monitoro_ifttt_tutorial as the name of the event and create the trigger.

 Click on That, and pick a service of your choice such as Twitter to post a tweet.
 This below will post the content of value1, which we will fill in with data in a moment.

-Now write "monitoro_ifttt_tutorial", and then select which data to send to IFTTT.
+Now type in monitoro_ifttt_tutorial (or your event name if you chose a different one in step 3), and then select which data to send to IFTTT.
 Use the same variable name from step 3, i.e. value1.

-And you're done!
-Every time the monitored page changes and your selections have a different value, your IFTTT applet will be notified and it will receive new values.
+Click Connect and you're done!
+Every time the monitored data in the page changes, your IFTTT applet will be notified and it will receive new values.

 Taking it further

 At this point, you're able to hook any website to any IFTTT service.
 For your new applets, just pick a new event name and use it when configuring your monitors.